People

 User perspective on learning environments

 In our user series, we visit some of our projects and meet our users in an open dialogue, with perspectives from the other side.
-For us, it was an opportunity to gain insights from their daily life and get to the bottom of questions: What has stood the test of time and what would we do differently today?
+For us, it is an opportunity to gain insights from their daily life and get to the bottom of questions: What has stood the test of time and what would we do differently today?
 What emotions does a space trigger?
 How comfortable do the users feel?
 What do they like, what would they change?
-We went on site and let our users have a say in this format.

 further